Yrahcaz7/The-Septenary-Forest/documentation/custom-tab-layouts.md

 - `h-line`, `v-line`: Display a horizontal or vertical divider line, respectively.

 - `raw-html`: Displays some basic HTML, can also be a function.
+Functionally the same as `display-text`.

 - `blank`: Adds empty space.
-The default dimensions are 8px x 17px.
+The default dimensions are 8px by 17px.
 The argument changes the dimensions.
 If it's a single value (e.g. `"20px"`), that determines the height.
 If you have a pair of arguments, the first is width and the second is height.

 - `row`: Display a list of components horizontally.
 The argument is an array of components in the tab layout format.